RyanGlScott/RyanGlScott.github.io/_posts/2018-02-11-how-to-derive-generic-for-some-gadts.md

 Existential constructor contexts aren't the only place we can use `QuantifiedConstraints` to increase the surface area of `GHC.Generics`.
-There's another restriction that `DeriveGeneric` imposes where no field types can mention rank-_n_ types, such as in this example:
+There's another restriction that `DeriveGeneric` imposes where no field types can mention rank-n types, such as in this example:

 {% highlight haskell %}
 newtype RankNExample f a = RankNExample (Functor f => f a)